 The space link shall provide a connection establishment and maintenance function.

 Space link connection establishment involves the acquisition of carrier and configuration of the link for data transfer at the beginning of a contact period, and the ordered disconnection at the end of a contact period.
-This can include negotiation of signalling rates to suit the RF characteristics of the link at establishment time.
-Link maintenance is the management of the connection after link establishment and can include periodic renegotiation of signalling rates as the RF characteristics of the link change during a contact period.
+This can include negotiation of space link data rates to suit the RF characteristics of the link at establishment time.
+Link maintenance is the management of the connection after link establishment and can include periodic renegotiation of space link data rates as the RF characteristics of the link change during a contact period.

 Guaranteed delivery